ryssroad/cascadia-monitoring/README.md

-## Cascadia node grafana monitoring dashboard (works on any cosmos chain too)
+## Cascadia node grafana monitoring dashboard (works on any cosmos chain)

 ## 1. On the node side
 - enable Prometheus in validator config.toml file